 Cause 1: Installed CPU-only PyTorch

 This is the most common issue.
-The default pip install torch
+The default pip install torch installs CPU-only version.

 Solution: